kloimhardt/bb-web/README.md

 ## Hy/Python backend
 [Hy](https://docs.hylang.org/en/stable/) is a language inspired by Clojure which compiles to [Python](https://www.python.org).
 Using Hy as backend languge opens up the vast Python ecosystem to ClojureScript whilst still remaining in the Lisp paradigm.

-You need to install [Python](https://www.python.org) and start a server with:
+You need to install Python 3.7 (or later) and start a server with:

 ```
 python3 -m http.server --cgi